danshearer/COVID-19-UK-Science/README.md

 > They do not apply in any direct way to anything other than central
 > Government and so on and so on

-This makes for grim reading, and according to this detail, is the exact opposite of the UK government spin of "improving on our already-strong environmental protections".
+This makes for grim reading and seems the exact opposite of the UK government spin of "improving on our already-strong environmental protections".

 Further evidence is in the 10th March 2020 document [Evironmental Governence